InexperiencedMe/inexperienced-dot-me/posts/cognitive-security.md

 Welcome to the basic guide on winning the information era.

 ### Pick your dataset
-For us - machine learning people - it’s obvious, that the quality of our neural networks depends on the quality of data we train it on.
+For us - machine learning people - it’s obvious that the quality of our neural networks depends on the quality of data we train it on.
 And for humans, the training never stops.
 You will always adapt, you will always form new memories, you can’t just disable the training mode.

 [![/postsFiles/cognitive-security/writeAccessTweet.png](/postsFiles/cognitive-security/writeAccessTweet.png)](https://x.com/BenRatkaj/status/1757100573692743723)